agitter/MultiPCSF/README.md

                         the set of common nodes when using unweighted artificial prizes or the power to which the node frequency is taken for weighted prizes.
+  --mu=MU               A parameter used to penalize high-degree nodes from
+                        being selected as Steiner nodes.
+Does not affect prize nodes but does affect artificial prizes.
+The penalty is -mu*degree.
+Set mu <= 0 to disable the penalty (default).
+  --iterations=ITERATIONS
-  --workers=WORKERS     The number of worker processes to use in the
-                        multiprocessing pool or threads to use in multi- threaded belief propagation.
+                        The number of iterations to run --workers=WORKERS     The number of worker processes to use in the multiprocessing pool or threads to use in multi- threaded belief propagation.
 Should not exceed the